Mike Sandusky

 Mike Sandusky (born March 13, 1935) is an American former professional football player who was a guard for nine seasons with the Pittsburgh Steelers of the National Football League (NFL).
-He was selected by the San Francisco 49ers in the 1957 NFL draft.
+He was selected by the San Francisco 49ers (46th overall) in the 1957 NFL draft.
 Sandusky played college football for the Maryland Terrapins.
 Sandusky played high school football at Bound Brook High School in Bound Brook, New Jersey.
 He is the only alumnus of Bound Brook to play in the NFL, as of 2024.

+The Steelers acquired Sandusky from the 49ers in September, 1957 and he soon became a fixture at the left side of the line.
+While undersized at 6-foot, 231 pounds, he possessed a low center of gravity that helped generate an unusual amount of leverage and physical strength.
+Sandusky was among the most dependable and durable linemen of his era.
+He sat out only two games in his first seven seasons in the league.